-division way.
-In [14], the optimal RA for the harvested energy maximization of SUs was studied for a wideband CRN with SWIPT.
-In [15], a simultaneous cooperative spectrum sensing and EH model was proposed to improve the transmission performance of the multichannel CRN, where the aggregate throughput and EE were maximized by jointing optimizing the sensing time and transmission power.
-In [16], the optimal RA problem for the harvested energy maximization of PUs was studied for wireless power transfer in CRNs by using the support vector machine and the particle swarm optimization technique.
-In [17], the bandwidth utility maximization problem with optimal time slot allocation was formulated for achieving the proportional fairness transmission in a cognitive wireless powered communication network.
-In [18], the sum throughput maximization of SUs was studied for a wireless powered CRN with a non-linear EH model.
-The RA problem for secure communication was studied for cooperative cognitive wireless powered communication networks [19].
-However, the above works are studied under the assumption of perfect CSI.
+maximization of SUs was studied for a wideband CRN with SWIPT.
+In [17], a simultaneous cooperative spectrum sensing and EH model was proposed to improve the transmission performance of the multichannel CRN, where the aggregate throughput and EE were maximized by jointing optimizing the sensing time and transmission power.
+In [18], the optimal RA problem for the harvested energy maximization of PUs was studied for wireless power transfer in CRNs by using the support vector machine and the particle swarm optimization technique.
+In [19], the bandwidth utility maximization problem with optimal time slot allocation was formulated for achieving the proportional fairness transmission in a cognitive wireless powered communication network.
+In [20], the sum throughput maximization of SUs was studied for a wireless powered CRN with a non-linear EH model.
+The RA problem for secure communication was studied for cooperative cognitive wireless powered communication networks [21].
+However, the above works are studied under the assumption of perfect channel state information (CSI).

 In practical communication systems, it is difficult to obtain the exact channel parameters due to the randomness of wireless channels.
 Moreover, the inherent non-linearities of practical EH hardware may cause the estimation errors.
 Thus, robust RA problems are very important for practical cognitive SWIPT networks.
-In [20], under the worst-case channel uncertainty model, the robust transceiver design for SWIPT in multiple-input-multiple-output (MIMO) underlay CRNs was investigated to maximize the sum harvested power at the energy harvesting receivers meanwhile guaranteeing the required minimum mean-square-error (MMSE) at the secondary information-decoding (ID) receiver and the interference constraints at the primary receivers.
+In [22], under the worst-case channel uncertainty model, the robust transceiver design for SWIPT in multiple-input-multiple-output (MIMO) underlay CRNs was investigated to maximize the sum harvested power at the energy harvesting receivers meanwhile guaranteeing the required minimum mean-square-error (MMSE) at the secondary information-decoding (ID) receiver and the interference constraints at the primary receivers.
 But the PS factor optimization was not neglected.
-In [21], the multi-objective optimization problem with the aim of jointly minimizing the total transmit power and maximizing the EH efficiency was investigated for multiple-input-single-output (MISO) CRNs with SWIPT where the CSI of the link between the secondary transmitter and idle secondary receiver was modeled by using the bounded channel uncertainty set.
-To guarantee secure communication and EH, in [22], the problem of robust secure artificial noise-aided beamforming and power splitting design was investigated for a MISO CRN with SWIPT under the bounded CSI error model and the probabilistic CSI error.
-In [23], the robust max-min fairness RA in sensing-based wideband CRN with SWIPT was studied under the assumption of imperfect spectrum sensing and CSI.
-In [24], to balance the consumed power and the harvested power, a robust RA problem was studied in a MISO CRN with SWIPT under imperfect CSI.
+In [23], the multi-objective optimization problem with the aim of jointly minimizing the total transmit power and maximizing the EH efficiency was investigated for multiple-input-single-output (MISO) CRNs with SWIPT where the CSI of the link between the secondary transmitter and idle secondary receiver was modeled by using the bounded channel uncertainty set.
+To guarantee secure communication and EH, in [24], the problem of robust secure artificial noise-aided beamforming and power splitting design was investigated for a MISO CRN with SWIPT under the bounded CSI error model and the probabilistic CSI error.
+In [25], the robust max-min fairness RA in sensing-based wideband CRN with SWIPT was studied under the assumption of imperfect spectrum sensing and CSI.
+In [26], to balance the consumed power and the harvested power, a robust RA problem was studied in a MISO CRN with SWIPT under imperfect CSI.